YudaWang/SelfDriving/Traffic_Sign_Classifier_Report_Yuda_Wang/writeup_traffic_sign_Yuda_Wang.md

 ![alt text][image7] ![alt text][image8]

 They might not be easy classified since most of them contain water marks, which some online article claim could ba a hack to the image classification.
 Another reason they might be hard is some of them are taken at an angle, so ratio of the image can be different from straight angle.
+And some image's contrast is bad.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).